tttmmmyyyy/fixlang/Document.md

 ## Iterators

-Now I explain about the expression `Iterator::from_array(fib).map(to_string).join(", ")`, where `fib : Array I64` is the array of Fibonacci sequence.
+Now I explain about the expression `fib.to_iter.map(to_string).join(", ")`, where `fib : Array I64` is the array of Fibonacci sequence.
 This expression
 - converts a Fibonacci array into an iterator of integers,
 - apply `to_string : I64 -> String` to each element to obtain the iterator of strings, and
 - concatenates these strings separated by `", "`,
 - results in a string "1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987, 1597, 2584, 4181, 6765, 10946, 17711, 28657, 46368, 75025, 121393, 196418, 317811, 514229, 832040".

 Like array, iterator (a.k.a. "lazy list") is a way to represent sequences.
 Whereas an array stores the values of all elements in memory at the same time, an iterator only has a function to compute the next element and the next iterator.
 In fact, iterator in Fix is defined as follows:

 ```
 type Iterator a = unbox struct { next: () -> Option (a, Iterator a) };